 But problems with any of those enzymes can lead to hold-ups.
 And, instead of stopping traffic altogether and “closing off the road” by not letting any more synthesis start, there’s a communication gap, so the enzymes at the beginning of the pathway don’t get word that there’s any sort of problem and – since they don’t get negative feedback telling them that there’s plenty of the end product, heme, they think they need to keep going and even ramp up their work.
 So they keep making the starter products and then those get stuck along the way, so pre-jam molecules build up and, unable to continue on their usual path, they can cause problems.
 For example, the first product, ALA, is “neurotoxic” meaning it can damage cells of the nervous system if the next enzyme, ALAD, doesn’t convert it into the next product, porphobilinogen (PBG) – which you also don’t want building up…

-That was just one of multiple types of porphyria – there’s basically a type for every enzyme in the pathway – and those enzymes can be messed up by any number of mutations.
+That is just one example – there’s basically a type for every enzyme in the pathway – and those enzymes can be messed up by any number of mutations.
 In addition to those hereditary forms of porphyria.
 There are also non-genetic, “acquired porphyrias” including a form of porphyria caused by heavy metal poisoning, commonly lead poisoning (aka plumbism)

 As the “hepatic” in acute hepatic porphyria hints at, AHP mainly affects the liver, especially as it tries to ramp up heme production to make more of the heme-containing detoxifiers, CYPs.
 It’s characterized by attacks of stomach and nerve pain, racing heart rate, and numerous other potential symptoms.
 Lead poisoning, on the other hand, shows its heme-related effects mainly in blood cells and can cause a form of anemia (a condition where blood is unable to carry oxygen sufficiently – usually either because there are too few red blood cells and/or not enough functioning hemoglobin).

-Now, all that’s lest is adding an atom of the element iron – so let’s iron out some quick background about why iron and protoporphyrin IX make a good match…
+Now, all that’s left is adding an atom of the element iron – so let’s iron out some quick background about why iron and protoporphyrin IX make a good match…

 But what if you have “extra” electrons – if others around you have extras also you can get something called “resonance” or electron delocalization – a sort of electronic commune where they share extra electrons among all of them. more here: http://bit.ly/2qzMRFi